 “Then I heard about Pitch Wars, a competition where you ‘win’ a mentor (or two) to help you polish your work for agents to read and request the manuscript.
 I decided to enter, hoping to gain a mentorship, if nothing else.
 However, I was incredibly lucky and ‘won’ not only two wonderful mentors, but received an offer from an agent a week after the Pitch Wars competition ended.
 I couldn’t believe it!
 Receiving recognition that your work is good and publishable feels incredible.
 I’ll remember the first call I had with my agent who is based in New York, forever!”

 From there, things continued to move quickly.
 “After signing with my agent, Hillary Jacobson at ICM Partners in November 2016, I completed a round of revisions in the two weeks before Christmas which went out on submission to American publishers in mid-January.
 Seven working days later I had an offer from Putnam – an imprint of Penguin Random House.
 I was shocked and beyond ecstatic.
 Penguin has been a favourite publisher of mine since I was a kid!
 I’d always hoped to be published but nothing could prepare me for the feeling when someone finally says Yes!” she says.

-Her book Four Dead Queens will be published by Putnam/Penguin Random House in spring 2019.
+Her book Four Dead Queens was published by Putnam/Penguin Random House.